 Full Presenter Profile & Bio

-Her individual fundraising efforts have raised over $1 million dollars.
-She started a recreational program in the Adelaide Women’s Prison in 2003 and was instrumental in putting a library into the prison to aid the literacy programs.
+In total, Amanda has raised over $1 million.
+In 2003, she established a recreational program in the Adelaide Women's Prison.
+She was instrumental in putting a library into the prison to aid their literacy programs.

-As the Ambassador for Time for Kids, The Hutt Street Centre & The Bedford Group and continues to be heavily involvement in the charity sector.
-Last year she was shortlisted for South Australian of the Year and for Community South Australian of the Year.
-Recently The Australian newspaper listed her as one of the 5 most influential people in the media in South Australia.
-She has also started writing a monthly column for the Australian Women’s Weekly”.
+With volunteer experience as the Ambassador for Time for Kids, The Hutt Street Centre and The Bedford Group, Amanda has been heavily involved in the charity sector.
+In 2012, she was named as one of the five most influential people in the media in South Australia by The Australian Newspaper.